Triple WellBeing Practitioner Programme

 Clarity: A new way of seeing the connections between burnout, disengagement and cultural strain, and why your response matters.

-Confidence: Experience using the Triple WellBeing framework and tools in everyday school life, from staff meetings to classroom practice.
+Confidence: Experience using the Triple WellBeing framework and tools in everyday work life, from staff meetings to classroom practice.

-Coherence: A way to align your inner values with your outer leadership, so you can model the culture you want to grow.
+Coherence: A way to align your inner values with your outer actions, so you can model the culture you want to grow.

 Capacity: Simple, grounded practices to build emotional resilience, relational trust and environmental care.